Arav021069/Nyx/README.md

 - `nyx serve`
 - `nyx serve --port 8080 --open`

+### 👁️ File & Directory Watching
+Monitor any directory or specific file for modifications in real-time.
+- `nyx watch .`
+- `nyx watch path/to/file.txt`

 ### 🩺 System Diagnostics & Updates
 Keep your environment healthy and stay up to date with the latest features.
 - `nyx doctor` (Check system health)